 I named my blog A Little Happy not because I experience real life as one big parade of bliss.
 (Although thank God it’s not one big parade of sadness either.)
 But I want to share honestly for those of us who deal with a hint of sadness at times when everything around you tells you it’s mandatory to be giddy.
 If you share this feeling, don’t beat yourself up.
 I think it’s quite natural to feel a little sad and weird–right along side your giddy–during this time of year.

 WAIT!
 I almost forgot.
-The part I DO LOVE about Christmas time.
+The part I DO LOVE about Christmas.
 The reason I’d never ever go a single year without celebrating it, regardless of the planning and messy pine needles.
 The part where’s there’s a beginning!
 A tiny, holy baby.
 Jesus Christ, the long-awaited Messiah.

 He is Emmanuel (God with us!), God being born into this weird, dragging world as a human.
 He came to dwell with humanity, and He felt all these confusing feelings.
 When He humbled Himself to our lowliness He saw just how sad and exhausted we felt in this broken earthly life.
 And He had compassion on us.
 Lots of compassion.
 So much compassion that when this baby grew up He said, “Come to me all of you who are weary and burdened.
 I’ll give you rest.”